valamidev/evm-supernode/README.md

 ### Features:

+- Resilient RPC proxy compatible with Web3.js and EtherJS or any other JSON-RPC client
 - Optimized for speed and low memory/cpu usage
 - Broadcast Blocks and TransactionLogs on Websocket
 - Use DefiLlama/chainlist to explore available EVM chains and public nodes